sci-visus/open-scivis-datasets/README.md

 ## Version 2.0
+- render continuously instead of firing on events.
+Should make it smoother. (what about battery life?)
 - unicode in bibtex?
 - make it easy to run locally as simple repository for user's personal use (can organize datasets, get quick previews); generate json from raw file name
 - help user to compute sha512 checksum automatically?